 P0171 and P0174 both mean “System Too Lean.”
 But what are the differences?
 What are the symptoms, Causes, and How to Fix them?
 All are here in this article.

-The P0171 OBD2 code can be difficult to diagnose the cause of.
+The P0171 OBD2 code can be challenging to diagnose the cause of.
 It generally tells you too much air is getting into your engine.
-While the P0171 code isn’t serious on its own, it can lead to further damage that is more serious.
-This makes it an important code to fix as soon as you see it.
+While the P0171 code isn’t severe on its own, it can lead to further damage that is more serious, making it an important code to fix as soon as you see it.

 The good news is, you can diagnose and often fix the P0171 and P0174 trouble code at home.
 Read on below to learn the steps you should take.

 P0171 Code (Generic): System Too Lean (Bank 1)

 P0171 Ford: System Too Lean (Bank 1)

 P0171 Toyota: “System Too Lean (A/F Lean,Bank 1)”

 P0174 Code (Generic): System Too Lean (Bank 2)